The Le Souëf Family

 Through Jonas's contributions and support of the Melbourne Concierge community, he was made an honorary member of the International Concierge Association, Les Clefs d'Or.
 Jonas wears his Les Clefs d'Or pin with pride in his ongoing involvement with Les Clefs d'Or Australia.

-Located at 63 Elizabeth Street, we have a large open showroom that comfortably facilitates groups of up to 30 people.
+Located at 94 Elizabeth Street in the Beehive Building, we have a large open showroom that comfortably facilitates groups of up to 30 people.

 We have a great selection of unset opals for all budgets, varying from $10 to $80,000.